swiftlang/swift-foundation/Proposals/NNNN-uuid-versions.md

 ## Proposed solution

-Add a `UUID.Version` struct representing the well-known UUID versions from RFC 9562, a `version` property on `UUID` for introspection, a static factory method for creating version 7 UUIDs, and convenience properties for the nil and max UUIDs.
+Add a `UUID.Version` struct representing the well-known UUID versions from RFC 9562, a `version` property on `UUID` for introspection, a static factory method for creating version 7 UUIDs, and convenience properties for the nil (which we name `min` to avoid confusion in Swift) and max UUIDs.

 ```swift
 // Create a time-ordered UUID